 Instructions: The time limit is 75 minutes.
 Please write your answers in the space below.
-If you need more space, write on the back of the paper.
 The exam is open book and notes.
 You may use electronic devices to ONLY look at either an e-book version or electronic notes.
-You may not use the internet, program/run code or any other outside resources.
-(If you are typing on your keyboard/input device for anything other than ctrl-F to find words in the e-book or notes, this is probably not acceptable.)
+You may not search the internetor use other outside resources.
 For all questions you must show work.